The Ultimate Beginner’s Guide: 3 Ways to Solve Kitten Bad Breath

 - Give a treat afterwards so your cat always has a positive association with tooth brushing.

 Brushing your kitten’s teeth will take time and commitment on your part.
 If brushing just isn’t for you, don’t sweat it.
-You can add an oral hygiene solution to your kitten’s water that will do the same job as tooth brushing but with none of the hassle!
+You can add a pet water additive to your kitten’s water that will do the same job as tooth brushing but with none of the hassle!

 3 Ways to Fix Kitten Bad Breath … Without Brushing!